petzval/btferret/README.md

 buf[1] = 0x11;
 buf[2] = 0x22;

-  // connect node 7 which is a mesh device connect_node(7,0,0);
+  // connect node 7 which is a mesh Pi listening as a node server connect_node(7,CHANNEL_NODE,0);
   // send 3 bytes to node 7
 write_node(7,buf,3);

-  // connect to node 5 which is a classic server
+  // connect on RFCOMM channel 4 to node 5 which is a classic server connect_node(5,CHANNEL_NEW,4);
-  // on RFCOMM channel 4
-connect_node(5,CHANNEL_NEW,4);
   // send 3 bytes to node 5
 write_node(5,buf,3);